JuliaSmoothOptimizers/PartiallySeparableNLPModels.jl/README.md

 ## Philosophy
 The purpose of PartiallySeparableNLPModels.jl is to define automatically partially-separable [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) and facilitate the implementation of partitioned quasi-Newton methods.
-For now, it implements a `PartitionedData_TR_PQN` gathering the mandatory structures for implementing partitioned quasi-Newton trust-region methods.
+For now, it implements a `PQNNLPModel` gathering the mandatory structures for implementing partitioned quasi-Newton trust-region methods.

 ## Compatibility
 Julia ≥ 1.6.